Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Bottom LineBottom line

-Research awards for your city and state because well-regarded and impactful awards can be a great tool for your local marketing strategy.
-Your region's SBA office is an excellent resource for this.
+Research awards in your city and state, as this recognition can be a powerful addition to your local marketing strategy.
+Your regional SBA office is also an excellent resource for finding trusted local and minority-owned business award opportunities.

 5. Research awards your competitors have received.